Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 <br />

 ## Join/ Blend Data
 The data required for this analysis are located in various tables.
 Therefore, data blending was required.
-A star join is designed with the __vaccination-data__ table representing the fact table containing quantitative measures (vaccinations), and to which other dimension tables are modelled or connected to, using the __Country__  and __Name__ fields.
+A star join was designed with the __vaccination-data__ table representing the fact table containing quantitative measures (vaccinations), and to which other dimension tables are modelled or connected to, using the __Country__  and __Name__ fields.

 The __vaccination-data__ table has been blended with: